Chart Color Schemes

 Huskisson - Vincentia has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 11 projects potentially affecting this region.
-Notable initiatives include Bayswood Development, Vincentia Coastal Village - Project Modification 9 and Concept Plan Mod 17, HomeCo Vincentia, and Revitalisation of Vincentia Village Shopping Mall Precinct.
-The following list details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified eleven projects that could affect this region.
+Notable projects include Bayswood Development, Vincentia Coastal Village - Project Modification 9 and Concept Plan Mod 17, HomeCo Vincentia, and Revitalisation of Vincentia Village Shopping Mall Precinct.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.